 Avoid Sugary Mixers

-Besides the dangers of alcohol itself, a lot of boozy beverages come with another hidden health hazard.
-Sugar-filled mixers.
+Besides the dangers of alcohol, many boozy beverages come with another hidden health hazard—sugar-filled mixers.

 If you’re in the habit of drinking cocktails, or hard liquor mixed with soda, this will exacerbate the inflammatory effect of the alcohol.

 Sugar is another top trigger for chronic inflammation, as it releases pro-inflammatory substances into the body.
-Juices and sodas contain an average of 20–26 grams of sugar per 240 ml, which almost maxes out the average person’s sugar intake for the day.
+Juices and sodas contain an average of 20–26 grams of sugar per 240 ml, almost maxing out the average person’s daily sugar intake.

 Alcohol is unhealthy enough.
 Don’t make it even worse by kicking it back with sugar-laden sodas or fruit juices.

 Another important step you can take to lower inflammation is to establish an exercise routine.
 Exercise plays a key role in inflammation control.